dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 variable initializer and vice versa without worrying about changing the meaning of the code.
 This in turn makes it easier to change a regular (non-primary) constructor to a primary constructor, or vice versa.
-So we assume that the unusual scoping structure will make sense in practice.
+So we expect the unusual scoping structure to work reasonably well in practice.

 The proposal allows an `enum` declaration to include the modifier `const` just before the name of the declaration when it has a primary constructor,